wp-plugins/gravity-forms-paystation-3-party-hosted/readme.txt

 7. Entry in the Gravity Forms showing successful payment.

 == Changelog ==

+= 1.4.2 [2015-04-22] =
+* Something screwy happened with SVN when trying to add and commit 1.4.1 so had to create new 1.4.2 directory.
+No changed from previous version.

 = 1.4.1 [2015-04-22] =
 * Tested with Wordpress 4.1.2 and Wordpress 4.2 beta and Gravity Forms 1.9.6.
 No problems detected.